hicham4i/supabase-i18n-nextjs-ts-boilerplate/README.md

 # Supabase i18n Next.js TypeScript Boilerplate

 This project is a boilerplate for building applications with Next.js, Supabase, and TypeScript.
-It includes internationalization (i18n) support and is set up with best practices to get you started quickly.
+It includes internationalization (i18n) support, light/dark theme and is set up with best practices to get you started quickly.

 ## Features